 Board Economics—The Basics

-Layer Count: Obviously, the greater number of layers, the more expensive it is to design and produce a board.
+Layer Count: Obviously, the greater the number of layers, the more expensive it is to design and produce a board.
 Most of the time, it is possible to implement RF and microwave designs in two or three layers.
 High-speed digital designs and more complex designs need more than two layers but it is often the case that the layer count is higher than it needs to be.
 Most often, this is due to poor layout and routing, incorrect component placement and incorrect assignment of power and ground layers.
 In some cases, the layer count can be too low which results in malfunctioning PCBs.
-The ultimate goal should always be to have enough layers to make the design electrically sound but also have it be the most cost efficient from a manufacturing standpoint.
+The ultimate goal should always be to have enough layers to make the design electrically sound but also have it be the most cost-efficient from a manufacturing standpoint.

 Laminate Selection: As noted in the references at the end of this blog, the key factors in laminate selection have to do with the type of product being designed and the key properties of the laminates that best suit that product design.
 These key properties include Tg (glass transition temperature; er (relative dielectric constant); Tan f (loss tangent); DBV (dielectric breakdown voltage) and Water Absorption (WA).
 But, material selection is also driven by some economic factors.